 How to Track Fed Meeting Expectations

 Treasury Yields: The 2-year Treasury yield closely tracks Fed policy expectations.
 When it drops sharply, markets are pricing in rate cuts.
+The 10-year yield reflects longer-term inflation expectations.

 Fed Speak: Pay attention to speeches by FOMC members between meetings.
 Their comments often hint at how they'll vote.
+Look for speeches from Powell, Williams, and voting members especially.

 Understanding these dynamics helps crypto investors anticipate market moves rather than simply react to headlines.
 For those new to tracking macroeconomic indicators, learning how crypto exchanges work and understanding market volatility are essential foundations.